gpuweb/gpuweb/design/ErrorHandling.md

 An error scope captures an error if its filter matches the type of the error scope:
 `pushErrorScope('out-of-memory')` captures `GPUOutOfMemoryError`s;
 `pushErrorScope('validation')` captures `GPUValidationError`s.
-`pushErrorScope('none')` never captures errors, but can be used to detect operation completion.
-The filter mechanism prevents developers from accidentally silencing validation errors when trying to do fallible allocation or wait for completion.
+The filter mechanism prevents developers from, e.g., accidentally silencing validation errors when trying to do fallible allocation.

 If an error scope captures an error, the error is not passed down to the enclosing error scope.
 Each error scope stores only the **first error** it captures, and returns that error when the scope is popped.